 Rules for the slope

-Only those able to sign a disclaimer proving that they can snow plough, turn and stop under control and use the lift are allowed to use the slope for open practice, Anyone signing the disclaimer and providing that they are not competent will have to leave the slope with no refund given.
+Only those able to sign a disclaimer proving that they can snow plough, turn and stop under control and use the lift are allowed to use the slope for open practice.
+Anyone signing the disclaimer and who are not competent will have to leave the slope with no refund given.

 - All bare skin must be covered.